 Day of travel

 Always make sure to check, double check, and then triple check that snacks you buy at the airport are in fact gluten free.
 Last year I bought a bag of trail mix for Mike during a short layover.
 I checked the bag and it literally had “gluten free” listed in three different places on the bag.
-It was only after we boarded our plain did Mike notice the fine print on the back of the bag saying that it may not actually be suitable for celiac’s because it was processed in a facility that handles wheat.
+It was only after we boarded our plane did Mike notice the fine print on the back of the bag saying that it may not actually be suitable for celiac’s because it was processed in a facility that handles wheat.
 I was so annoyed.

 If you ordered a gluten free meal on the plain also double check that the food you are given is gluten free.
 There’s almost always at least one thing given to Mike in his gluten free meal that he can’t eat.
 Last year he was given crackers and a regular wheat roll with his meal and this year he was given a snack bar as a side that contained wheat in the ingredients.